Living on Campus

 • Dust all furniture, blinds, and windowsills

-• All appliances are to be maintained in a reasonably clean condition at all times.
+• All areas in living quarters, including floors, walls, furniture, and appliances must be maintained in a reasonably clean and sanitary condition at all times.

 • Trash should be emptied regularly.
-Daily disposal of trash in the exterior common trash dumpsters will help maintain health and safety standards and a desirable environment in your living unit.
-Fire and health regulations prohibit leaving trash in the hall.
+Daily disposal of trash in the exterior common trash dumpsters (in dumpsters) will help maintain health and safety standards and a desirable environment in your living unit.
+Fire and health regulations prohibit leaving trash in the hall and breezeways.

-• Submit work orders for damaged items in their rooms.
-If your roommate should depart, you may be assigned a new roommate with little or no notice.
-Therefore, you should make sure that common areas are clean and maintained as outlined above to accommodate any newly assigned resident(s).
-If your unit is not cleaned in an acceptable manner prior to a new roommate’s arrival, we reserve the right to have the apartment cleaned, and the cost will be billed to the current resident(s) of the unit.
+If one roommate should depart, the remaining student(s) may be assigned a new roommate with little or no notice.
+Therefore, residents should make sure that common areas are clean and maintained as outlined above to accommodate any newly assigned resident(s).
+If the room/apartment unit is not cleaned in an acceptable manner prior to a new roommate's arrival, we reserve the right to have the apartment cleaned, and the cost will be billed to the current resident(s) of the unit.

 Common area is defined as an area available for use by all residents of the facility.
 This may include lobbies, lounges, stairwells, hallways, breezeways, computer labs, laundries, kitchen areas, patios, and elevators.

-ResNet: UL Lafayette ResNet is a campus network that provides a dedicated network connection for students living in the residence halls/apartment complex.
+Geaux Wifi is a campus network that provides a dedicated network connection for students living in the residence halls/apartment complex.
 A direct network connection allows fast and easy access to campus resources and the internet.
-Secure wireless ResNet is also available for use in the residence halls/apartment complex.
+Geaux Wifi is also available for use in the residence halls/apartment complex.
 ResNet also provides a free, full service help desk to support your computing needs.
 For more information, please contact the help desk at 337-482-5516.